Input-to-state stability for bilinear feedback systems: Introduction

-In \cite{Mir16} the author gives a characterization of local ISS for a certain class of semilinear equations (without output feedback) under suitable strong assumptions, which in particular exclude unbounded control operators.
-In \cite{DaKaSchm20} the authors prove local ISS of a nonlinear reaction-diffusion equation and in \cite{WuMeiZhang} the authors are interested in the local region of initial conditions and control functions for which a ODE system is local ISS.
-On the basis of this investigations, they give an algorithm for estimating local ISS properties and apply their results to a power electrics system.
-In \cite{ZhengZhu_Burgerseq}, the authors proved local ISS for a Burgers equation with in-domain and boundary disturbances with strong regularity assumptions on them.
+In \cite{Mir16} the author gives a characterization of local ISS in terms of so-called local ISS Lyapunov functions for a certain class of semilinear equations (without output feedback) under suitable strong assumptions, which in particular exclude unbounded control operators.
+A numerical algorithm for computing local ISS Lyapunov functions for a given locally ISS system is presented in \cite{LiBaGrHaWi}.
+In \cite{DaKaSchm20} the authors prove local ISS of a nonlinear reaction-diffusion equation.
+The problem of determining the local region of initial conditions and control functions for which a ODE system is local ISS is addressed in \cite{WuMeiZhang}.
+On the basis of these investigations, they give an algorithm for estimating local ISS properties and apply their results to a power electrics system.
+A comparable problem for an infinite-dimensional system appears in \cite{MirPrieWirth}, where the authors study the stabilizability of a linear unstable reaction-diffusion equation via saturated control.
+In this context, they give estimations for the region of attraction.
+In \cite{ZhengZhu_Burgerseq}, the authors proved local ISS for a Burgers' equation with in-domain and boundary disturbances under strong regularity assumptions on them.